 5. Obstetricians and Gynecologists (OB/GYNs): This type of physician provides medical care relating to female reproductive systems and diagnose and treat diseases and provide care related to pregnancy and childbirth.

 OTHER IN-DEMAND PHYSICIAN SPECIALTIES INCLUDE:

 6: Surgeons: These physicians treat disease and injuries through surgery using invasive, non-invasive, and minimally invasive methods.
 In addition to general surgeons, there are many subspecialty areas including neurology, head and neck surgeons, and cardiothoracic surgeons who treat the heart and chest.

 7. Anesthesiologists: This type of physician provides preoperative care administering anesthesia and sedation during medical and surgical procedures.

 8. Pathologists: These physicians study the causes, nature, and effects of disease, providing doctors with the information needed to treat patients.

-9. Radiologists: A radiologist is a patient who uses medical imaging technologies to diagnose and treat diseases.
+9. Radiologists: A radiologist is a physician who uses medical imaging technologies to diagnose and treat diseases.